 Most new digital pianos and MIDI controllers are USB MIDI controllers or at the very least have that option.

-Connecting a keyboard with USB is the easiest way to do it.
+Connecting a keyboard with USB is the easiest way to get set up.
 All you need is a standard USB cable.
 If you don’t know what you’re looking for, check your printer.
 Often, they use the same cord.

 You may still have to install a driver – that just depends on the keyboard.
 Sometimes though, you can just connect the keyboard and play away.

 I would strongly recommend that you investigate this option first.
-It is very easy, cheap, and reliable.
+It is easy, cheap and reliable.

-On some keyboard with both USB and five-pin connections, you may have to switch the MIDI out settings depending on how you are recording it.
+On some keyboards with both USB and five-pin connections, you may have to switch the MIDI out settings depending on how you are recording it.

 Recording With MIDI

-There’s a reason why MIDI is so popular: it’s very easy.
-Recording with MIDI is truly dead simple.
+There’s a reason why MIDI is so popular: it’s easy to use.
+Recording with MIDI is dead simple.
 Let me run you through the basics.

 For the sake of this example, let’s say you’ve already hooked up your MIDI controller via USB to USB and are using GarageBand to lay down some demos.

 What you need to do is create a Software Instrument track.
-That means you’ll be using your MIDI keyboard to trigger sounds on an instrument housed in the GarageBand software.
+That means you’ll be using your MIDI keyboard to trigger sounds on a virtual instrument housed in the GarageBand software.

 You can choose from dozens if not hundreds of sounds.
 Then, click record and lay down the track.
 It’s that simple.
 You don’t need to adjust gain or place a microphone, just click and record.

 Then, if you want to edit the track, double click it.
 You should now have a visual representation of all the notes.
 You can literally click and drag them to wherever you want them to go.
-You can also adjust the velocity (loudness) of the note.
+You can also adjust the velocity (loudness) and even duration of the note.

 If you’re recording with a five-pin connection, you can do the exact same thing.
-Particularly if you’re using a five-pain to USB connection, the process is just as simple.
+If you’re using a five-pin to USB connection, the process is just as simple.

 Recording audio and MIDI at the same time from the proper keyboard (for example a Nord) will give you audio files that can be edited by manipulating the MIDI file.
 This makes audio editing much more precise and efficient.